St Eustatius travel guide

 The legal status and regulation of some medicines prescribed or purchased in the UK can be different in other countries.
 If you’re travelling with prescription or over-the-counter medicine, read this guidance from NaTHNaC on best practice when travelling with medicines.
 For further information on the legal status of a specific medicine, you’ll need to contact the embassy, high commission or consulate of the country or territory you’re travelling to.

-If the UK leaves the EU without a deal, access to healthcare for British nationals travelling or living in the EU, European Economic Area (EEA) and Switzerland is likely to change.
+Access to healthcare for British nationals travelling or living in the EU, European Economic Area (EEA) and Switzerland will change if there’s a no-deal Brexit.
 More information about healthcare for UK nationals living in and visiting the Netherlands is available on the NHS website.

 You should still get a free European Health Insurance Card (EHIC) before leaving the UK.
 UK-issued EHICs remain valid, but this will change if there’s no deal.

 The EHIC entitles you to state provided medical treatment that may become necessary during your trip.
 Any treatment provided is on the same terms as Dutch nationals.
 If you don’t have your EHIC with you or you’ve lost it, you can call the Department of Health Overseas Healthcare Team (+44 191 218 1999) to get a Provisional Replacement Certificate.

 The UK government has or is seeking agreements with countries on healthcare arrangements for UK nationals after the UK leaves the EU.
 The NHS website and this travel advice will be updated with further information on travelling to the Netherlands as the circumstances change.

 Whether you’re travelling before or after the UK leaves the EU, it is important to take out comprehensive travel insurance that includes cover for emergency medical treatment and associated costs.
 The existing EHIC arrangements are not an alternative to travel insurance, as some health-related costs, including for medical repatriation, ongoing medical treatment and non-urgent treatment, are not covered.
 Read more about what your travel insurance should cover.